Ziva Vatra -

 Welcome

 This site has been created as a way for me to keep track of my projects, tidbits, fixes, and other bits of information I have found useful over time.
-The navigaion on the left walks the tree from the root downwards, and the location bar at the top can be used for moving up the tree again.
+The navigation on the left walks the tree from the root downwards, and the location bar at the top can be used for moving up the tree again.
 The site is powered by Blosxom, a rather elegant Perl based blog software that is very configurable.
 It runs on a FreeBSD box, and it designed to be as simple as possible and standards compliant.
-As a result, this site does not use cookies or javascript, making it work on pretty much any type of device that follows web-standards.
+As a result, this site does not use cookies or Javascript, making it work on pretty much any type of device that follows web-standards.

 Any news/updates will be posted on this page below.